 endparam

 Before the param keyword, you can specify the type of the parameter (bool, int, float, complex, color, or a class name).
 If the type is omitted, it is deduced from the default setting.
-The type is required for color parameters and class parameters.
+The type is required for color parameters and plug-in parameters.
 It is also required if you want to use an expression for the default setting.

 Each setting is in the form setting = value.
 The following settings are available: